-Top 5 Family Friendly Things to Do in Charlotte (The Queen City)
+Things to Do for Kids in Charlotte NC

 1. Uptown Favorites

-No visit to Freedom Park is complete without heading to the Charlotte Nature Museum located within the park.
+No visit to Freedom Park is complete without heading to the Discovery Place Nature Museum located within the park.
 It’s more than just a break from the outside elements; it is a way to get up close to some of the local area’s plants and small animals.
-The building will be expanded soon, but it currently houses a few exhibits, a butterfly sanctuary, and some indoor play spaces.
-The highlight of the museum, for me, is the nature playground located outside.
+The highlight of the museum is the nature playground located outside, Fort Wild.
 Kids explore their surroundings while letting their imaginations take them wherever they want to go.

 3. U.S. National Whitewater Center